diojin/mockingjay/docs/distributed.md

 Well, why not start off with a peer-to-peer network architecture and then move up to client-server when the time comes?
 Because, unless there is some overwhelming consideration to the contrary, it is likely more cost-effective and productivity-effective to begin with client-server, despite the initial cost difference.

+#### Consensus Protocols
+##### Two-phase commit protocol (2PC)
+__两阶段提交协议__
+In transaction processing, databases, and computer networking, the two-phase commit protocol (2PC) is a type of atomic commitment protocol (ACP).
+It is a distributed algorithm that coordinates` all the processes that participate in a distributed atomic transaction on whether to commit or abort(roll back) the transaction` (it is a specialized type of consensus protocol).
+The protocol achieves its goal even in many cases of `temporary system failure` (involving either process, network node, communication, etc. failures), and is thus widely used.
+However, it is not resilient to all possible failure configurations, and in rare cases, user (e.g., a system's administrator) intervention is needed to remedy an outcome.
+To accommodate recovery from failure (automatic in most cases) the protocol's participants `use logging of the protocol's states`.
+Log records, which are typically slow to generate but survive failures, are used by the protocol's recovery procedures.
+Many protocol variants exist that primarily differ in logging strategies and recovery mechanisms.
+Though usually intended to be used infrequently, recovery procedures compose a substantial portion of the protocol, due to many possible failure scenarios to be considered and supported by the protocol.

+__Assumptions:__
+The protocol works in the following manner:
+* one node is designated the coordinator, which is the master site, and the rest of the nodes in the network are designated the cohorts.
+* The protocol assumes that there is `stable storage at each node with a write-ahead log`, that no node crashes forever, that the data in the write-ahead log is never lost or corrupted in a crash
+* any two nodes can communicate with each other. (not restrictive)

+The last assumption is not too restrictive, as network communication can typically be rerouted.
+The first two assumptions are much stronger; if a node is totally destroyed then data can be lost.

+![distributed_2pc_1]

+__Basic algorithm:__
+1. Commit request phase(or voting phase)
+    1. The coordinator sends `a query to commit message` to all cohorts and waits until it has received a reply from all cohorts.
+    2. The cohorts `execute the transaction up to the point where they will be asked to commit`.
+They each write an entry to their undo `log` and an entry to their redo log.
+    3. Each cohort `replies` with an agreement `message` (cohort votes Yes to commit), if the cohort's actions succeeded, or an abort message (cohort votes No, not to commit), if the cohort experiences a failure that will make it impossible to commit.

+2. Commit phase(or Completion phase)
+    1. Success
+    If the coordinator received an agreement message from all cohorts during the commit-request phase:
+        1. The coordinator sends `a commit message` to all the cohorts.
+        2. Each cohort completes the operation, and `releases all the locks and resources held during the transaction`.
+        3. Each cohort sends an `acknowledgment` to the coordinator.
+        4. The coordinator `completes the transaction` when all acknowledgments have been received.
+    2. Failure
+    If any cohort votes No during the commit-request phase (or the coordinator's timeout expires):
+        1. The coordinator sends `a rollback message` to all the cohorts.
+        2. Each cohort `undoes the transaction` using the undo log, and releases the resources and locks held during the transaction.
+        3. Each cohort sends an `acknowledgement` to the coordinator.
+        4. The coordinator `undoes the transaction` when all acknowledgements have been received.

+The `greatest disadvantage` of the two-phase commit protocol is that it is a `blocking protocol`.
+If the coordinator fails permanently, some cohorts will never resolve their transactions: After a cohort has sent an agreement message to the coordinator, it will block until a commit or rollback is received.

+点评：2PC绝对是CP的死党，是分布式情况下强一致性算法，因此缺点也是很明显:
+1. blocking protocol, 吞吐量不行，一旦某个participant第一阶段投了赞成票就得在他上面加独占锁，其他事务不得介入，直到当前事务提交or回滚
+2. 单点coordinator是个严重问题, 没有热备机制，coordinator节点crash或者连接它的网路坏了会阻塞该事务

 ---
 [distributed_misc_1]:http://www.enterprise-technology.net/network3.htm "p2p vs cs"